The words ‘airplane’, ‘turbulence’ and ‘fear’ have a nasty habit of popping up in the same sentence.

 That’s why I invited retired Delta Airlines captain, Bill Watts, to join me for a chat.

-Tune in (or read the transcript below) and you’ll discover:
+Tune in to my interview with Bill (or read the transcript below) and you’ll discover:

 - What turbulence is.